 December 31,

-(in thousands) 2022 2021
+2022 2021

-Cash and cash equivalents \$ 36,194 \$ 6,184
+\$ 36,194 \$ 6,184

-Restricted cash 1,523 1,290
+1,523 1,290

-Total cash, cash equivalents and restricted cash presented in the consolidated statement of cash flows \$ 37,717 \$ 7,474
+\$ 37,717 \$ 7,474

+2022 \$ 36,194 1,523 2022 \$ 36,194 \$ 1,523

 Accounts Receivable and Allowance for Doubtful Accounts

 Accounts receivable are recorded at the invoiced amount, do not bear interest, and are typically due 30 days from the invoice date.
 The Company generally does not require collateral from its customers and maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses adjusted to take into account current market conditions and the Company's customers' financial condition, the amount of accounts receivable in dispute, and the current accounts receivable aging and current payment patterns.